lunhg/qemu-composer/README.md

 # The registering qemu binaries to be used
 register: multiarch/qemu-user-static:register

-# The prefix name of images to be used
-# in the one-time cross-compilation
+# The prefix name of images to be used in the one-time cross-compilation in Dockerfile as FROM *
 base: multiarch/debian-debootstrap

 # The generated images if you want to share